mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/centralized-cost-monitoring/index.md

 Kubecost integrates directly with the Kubernetes API and cloud billing APIs to give you real-time visibility into Kubernetes spend and cost allocation.
 By monitoring your Kubernetes spend across clusters, you can avoid overspend that may be caused by uncaught bugs or oversights.
-Further, with a cost monitoring solution in place, you can realize the full potential and cost of these resources and avoid overprovisioning resources.
+Further, with a cost monitoring solution in place, you can realize the full potential and cost of these resources and avoid over-provisioning resources.

-In order to customize pricing and out of cluster costs for AWS and GCP, you must apply these settings using the Kubecost UI running on each cluster, NOT the centralized Kubecost UI running on Kommander.
+To customize pricing and out of cluster costs for AWS and GCP, you must apply these settings using the Kubecost UI running on each relevant cluster.
 You can access the attached cluster's Kubecost Settings page at:

 ```
 https://<MANAGED_CLUSTER_URL>/ops/portal/kubecost/frontend/settings.html
 ```

+<p class="message--important"><strong>IMPORTANT: </strong>Make sure to access the cluster's Kubecost UI linked above, not the centralized Kubecost UI running on Kommander.</p>

 #### AWS